abdulrahman-b0/HijrahDateTime/CONTRIBUTING.md

 ## Contributing
-This repository is not accepting external contributions, but feature requests and bug reports are welcome.
+Contributions are welcome!
+You can contribute by sending pull requests.
+Feature requests and bug reports are also welcome.